Kalanag (magician): Germany television GmbH

 Schreiber became entertainment director in the commercial Free Television Society.
 The company served the construction of the Germany-Fernsehen GmbH planned by Adenauer, which should have offered a conservative alternative to the broadcasters of the ARD.
 However, the project failed due to the 1st Broadcasting Judgment of the Federal Constitutional Court.

 The later years

 Although Kalanag had achieved a high profile and status, he could not build on his success with a slimmed down version of his revue.
 In the mid-1950s, Schreiber moved from Hamburg to the Württemberg village of Fornsbach, where his cousin Margarete Sedlmayer owned land and ran a café.
 Here he built a bungalow with a show stage ("Kalanag Studio").
 On January 23, 1963, he celebrated his 60th birthday, but on Christmas Eve 1963 he died of probable heart failure in the Gaildorfer Hospital.
 According to his daughter Brigitte Löser, "he lived very unhealthily and was very overweight".
 He left his divorced wife Gloria, a fortune of 500,000 DM.
-He sought throughout his life a larger treasury from the Nazi gold, of which she also assumed that Schreiber hid somewhere.
+She sought throughout her life a larger treasury from the Nazi gold, which she assumed that Schreiber hid somewhere.